27 Degrees C In Fahrenheit

 Q: How accurate does the conversion need to be in different contexts?

 A: The level of accuracy required depends on the application.
-For everyday purposes, a rough estimate is often sufficient.
-However, scientific experiments and industrial processes require much higher accuracy.
+That said, for everyday purposes, a rough estimate is often sufficient.
+That said, scientific experiments and industrial processes require much higher accuracy.

 Q: Are there any other temperature scales besides Celsius and Fahrenheit?